succinctlabs/op-succinct/book/fault_proofs/challenger.md

 The challenger performs several key functions:

-1. **Game Monitoring**: Continuously scans for invalid games that need to be challenged
+1. **Game Monitoring**: Continuously syncs new games from the factory, validates their output roots, and marks ones that inherit a challenger win from their parent.
-2. **Game Challenging**: Challenges invalid games by providing counter-proofs
+2. **Game Challenging**: Submits challenges for games flagged by the sync step and supports optional malicious testing.
-3. **Game Resolution**: Optionally resolves challenged games after their deadline passes
+3. **Game Resolution**: Resolves games the challenger countered once their deadlines pass and the parent dispute has settled.
-4. **Bond Management**: Handles proof rewards and challenge bonds
+4. **Bond Management**: Tracks finalized games and claims the challenger's credit before removing them from the cache.

 ## Configuration